-Assistance will be provided for a student to attend their nearest school or college offering the chosen course of study within the City of Plymouth Boundary.
+Assistance will be provided for a student to attend their nearest educational setting offering the chosen course of study within the City of Plymouth Boundary.

-Assistance will be provided for a student to attend an educational setting outside Plymouth if this is the nearest setting offering the chosen course of study.
+Assistance will be provided for a student to attend a setting outside Plymouth if this is the nearest setting offering the chosen course of study or the Authority has secured education or training and boarding accommodation for the learner.